2024

 How to Calculate Employee Turnover Rate in 3 Steps

-Do you need to calculate the employee turnover rate?
-In this post, we’ll show you how to do that.
+Do you need to learn how to calculate employee turnover rate?
+This post will show you how.

-Calculating the employee turnover rate is a process every human resources department has to measure.
-By figuring out the percentage of workers who departed from your company, you can make calculations regarding hiring costs, employee replacement rates, and overall finances.
+Every human resources department must calculate the employee turnover rate.
+By determining the percentage of workers who departed from your company, you can make calculations regarding hiring costs, employee replacement rates, and overall finances.

 Calculating your employee turnover rates can seem daunting.
-However, if you follow these steps one by one, you won’t have any difficulties when calculating it.
-You just need some data, a calculator and that’s it.
+However, if you follow these steps individually, you won’t have any difficulties calculating it.
+You need some data and a calculator, and that’s it.

-Here’s a step by step process on how to calculate monthly turnover rate.
+Here’s a step-by-step process for calculating the monthly turnover rate.
 You can also do the same practices to calculate turnover rate per year:

 Step 1: Select the Numbers to Analyze

-The first step to calculating your employee turnover rate is to select the numbers that are a part of your calculation.
-Every company has different criteria regarding the type of employee departure they will take into consideration to get an accurate result.
+The first step in calculating your employee turnover rate is to select the numbers that will be included.
+Every company has different criteria regarding the type of employee departure it will consider to get an accurate result.

 Some of the employee departure types you can take into consideration are: